-Should You Use Dutch Angles in Your Films?
+Should You Use A Dutch Angle Shot in Your Films?
 (Answer: Yes, But...)

 Camera angles can communicate a lot of different emotions to your audience, but none so much as the Dutch angle.